haet/wp-html-mail/readme.txt

 == Changelog ==

+= 2.9... =
+* Fix: WooCommerce tab has overwritten some settings set on the plugins tab
+* Fixed issue with password reset mail when plan text is interpreted as HTML: https://wordpress.org/support/topic/password-recover-link/

 = 2.9.1.4 =
 * Fixed bug with headers passed as array instead of string
 * added new option to allow plaintext emails containing HTML code for backwards compatibility